 - The crepes can be served immediately with your choice of topping options.

 Crepes have become a Sunday family tradition for us.
-With our busy schedule (i.e. kids soccer games/events) we don’t have them every Sunday, but it’s frequent enough that our youngest son sort of expects them if we don’t have anything else going on.
-Sometimes it’s just us, and sometimes we invite friends to join us for a crepe brunch – which means Nicolas will make a double or triple batch (the kids usually end up having more than the adults).
+With our busy schedule (i.e. kids soccer games/events) we don’t have them every Sunday.
+But it’s frequent enough that our youngest son sort of expects them if we don’t have anything else going on.
+Sometimes it’s just us, and sometimes we invite friends to join us for a crepe brunch.
+This means Nicolas will make a double or triple batch (the kids usually end up having more than the adults).

 Nico’s tips for perfect sweet crepes: